 Email: [email protected]

 The Society is able to obtain standard (£65) and enhanced DBS (£85) checks on behalf of our members and subscribers.
 If you are not a current member you will need to join the Society prior to undertaking this process.

-The procedure is simple – all you have to do is contact the Membership Team who will then send you the details you need in order to go online and complete the application form.
+The procedure is simple – click here to contact the Membership Team who will then send you the details you need in order to go online and complete the application form.

-Once you have completed the online form you will need to send original copies of your ID documents and the required payment to the Society.
+Once you have completed this you will need to send original copies of your ID documents and the required payment to the Society.

 We will then verify and submit your check for further and final processing.